 Release Date: August 10, 2009 This content is archived.

-BUFFALO, N.Y. — Twenty-six individuals have been named to the 2009-10 advisory board of the University at Buffalo School of Management’s Center for Entrepreneurial Leadership (CEL).
+BUFFALO, N.Y. -- With the help of a $25,000 sponsorship from First Niagara, a new Strategic Entrepreneurship program will be launched in September by the University at Buffalo School of Management's Center for Entrepreneurial Leadership (CEL).

 The Wall Street Journal has ranked the UB School of Management No. 9 in the nation among schools with strong regional recruiting bases.
 In addition, BusinessWeek has ranked the school as one of the country's top 5 business schools for the fastest return on MBA investment, and Forbes cited it as one of the best business schools in the U.S. for the return on investment it provides MBA graduates.
 For more information about the UB School of Management, visit mgt.buffalo.edu.

 The University at Buffalo is a premier research-intensive public university, a flagship institution in the State University of New York system that is its largest and most comprehensive campus.
 UB's more than 28,000 students pursue their academic interests through more than 300 undergraduate, graduate and professional degree programs.
 Founded in 1846, the University at Buffalo is a member of the Association of American Universities.